 The Company prepares its consolidated financial statements and notes in conformity to United States Generally Accepted Accounting Principles ("U.S. GAAP") and requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and the reported amounts of revenue and expenses during the reporting period.
-On an ongoing basis, management evaluates these estimates, including those related to allowances for doubtful accounts receivable and long-lived assets.
+On an ongoing basis, management evaluates these estimates, including those related the adequacy of the Company's reclamation and environmental obligation, share based compensation, valuation of deferred tax asset and assessment of impairment of mineral properties.
 Management bases these estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis of making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.